floshin/acrolib/training/training-philosophies.md

 ## How Soviet Work Society defined the Acrobatic Training System

 To really understand this difference, we have to dive a bit deeper into the cultural roots of acrobatic gymnastics, as it evolved in the Soviet Union.
 The soviets promoted a very particular philosophy of labour and developed a labour culture, in which the labour or "work" was given the utmost importance.
 The revolution was grounded in the idea to overcome and put an end to the exploitation of labour.
 Obviously in reality due to the authoritarian and violent nature of the state (compared to anarchist approaches to socialism) the revolution just led to a different form of exploitation.
 Nonetheless there was this general notion that you are working not for your survival or for your own profit and also not for a "nation" so much, but for a higher cause, for an ideal and a dream of international brotherhood.
-Work was considered sacred.
+Work was therefore considered sacred.

 To quote the last version of the constitution:
 > It is the duty, as well as the honor, for every able-bodied citizen in the USSR to work conscientously in his chosen, socially useful activity, and strictly to observe labour discipline.
 Evading socially useful work is incompatible with the principles of socialist society.